jwshii/etna/README.md

 #### Section 5.2: Validation and Improvement of Fuzzers.

-Estimated time for scaled-down experiment:
+Estimated time for scaled-down experiment: around 3 hours.

 -   Analogously to before, we short-circuit the 10 trials as soon as a timeout is encountered.